vivian1912/decentralized-library/setup.md

-## Creating a Decentralized Airbnb DApp
+## Creating a Decentralized Library DApp
 ### Intro
-In this workshop, we'll explore how to create decentralized Airbnb.
-We will use the pre-written Ethereum smart contract and deploy it locally on ganache using remix, we can deploy contract on any Testnet or Mainnet .
+In this workshop, we'll explore how to create decentralized Library.
+We will use the pre-written Tron smart contract and deploy it using tronide, we can deploy contract on any Testnet or Mainnet .

 This dApp uses [Nuxt](https://nuxtjs.org/), but is out of scope for this workshop, so don't worry, we will only be focusing on the pieces that helps us build.
 In practice, any JS framework can be used.